robertbrada/mina-twitter-voter/README.md

 This is by no means am app that can't be tricked.
 This is just a demo whose goal is to use SnarkyJS in an app that includes smart contracts, user interface and an oracle.

+This app was developed in a fast pace during [Mina Cohort0](https://minaprotocol.com/zkignite-cohort0-signup) event.
+There might see some TODOs or messy code across the app.

 ## Run user interface and oracle locally

 1. Sign-up for [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and get your TWITTER_BEARER_TOKEN